andreascaudo/escape-orbit/PROGRESS.md

 ## Current Status

 Core gameplay mechanics are in place and the game is playable with all essential features implemented, including a leaderboard system.
+The game is now deployed on AWS with serverless architecture.

 ### Implemented Features